 Now test your liturgical IQ.
-Reread the declaration and count how many statements you agree with.
-Use the following scale to rate your understanding of the real presence, based on the number of statements you agree with, so that the lowest score is the best score:
+Reread the declaration and count how many statements you disagree with.
+Use the following scale to rate your understanding of the real presence, based on the number of statements you disagree with:

 Archconfessional theologian, typical Fort Wayne guy (TFWG), faithful layman, and/or proponent of classical Christian orthodoxy, coupled with a high view of the sacraments, and probably a lifetime subscription to Gottesdienst: The Journal of Lutheran Liturgy

 As long as you disagree with statement #12 and believe that Christ is present in your worship life, you are probably equipped to worship the Lord in spirit and in truth and might enjoy podcasts from The White Horse Inn, which features faithful theologians of Reformed theology.